 Trading SVIX, VXX, and UVIX is best left to professionals.
 I wouldn’t recommend that most people buy and sell these products on their own.
 Despite this subset of algorithm’s poor performance this year, there are still enough great years—like 2020,2021, and 2023—that make them worth keeping in my high-risk algorithms.

-Viewing this content, submitting information, or using any linked tools (including RightCapital) does not create an advisory relationship with TC.
-An advisory relationship is established only after you and TC enter into a signed written agreement.
+Registration & Relationship Tines Capital, LLC (“TC”) is a registered investment adviser in the State of Oklahoma and in other jurisdictions where exempted.
+The information provided in this communication—including videos, articles, linked tools, and other materials—is strictly for educational and informational purposes.
+Viewing this content, submitting information, or using any linked tools (including RightCapital) does not create an advisory-client relationship with TC.
+An advisory relationship is established only after you and TC enter into a signed, written agreement.